 Black widow spiders, which are venomous, are native to Florida.
 To identify a black widow spider, look for (from a safe distance) an hourglass-shaped marking on the underside of their abdomen.

-Recluse Spiders – Unlike the widow spider, recluse spiders are not native to South Florida.
-Instead, these spiders have been inadvertently brought here, establishing populations in and around our homes and businesses.
-The most common recluse that you might find in your home is the brown recluse, a spider identifiable by a violin-shaped marking on it’s back.
+Unlike the black widow spider, recluse spiders are not native to Florida.
+The most common recluse spider you may find in your home is the brown recluse spider, which is identifiable by a violin-shaped marking on its back.

-If you believe that you have found either of these spiders in your home, it is important that you get in touch with your South Florida spider control experts here at Native Pest Management.
-If you are having trouble identifying or determining if you have venomous spiders in your home, we urge you to check out some identification resources brought to you by the Florida Department of Agriculture and Consumer Service.
+If you believe that you have found either Black Widow or Brown Recluse spiders in your home, we recommend that you get in touch with your South Florida spider control experts here at Native Pest Management.

 Debunking The Myth: All Spiders Are Bad

-If you aren’t remotely interested in saving the spiders, that is okay too, just contact us instead!
+If you aren’t remotely interested in saving spiders, that is okay, just contact us instead!